chitin-io/web/spec/v1/index.md

 method for storing arrays of variable-size items.

 Message schema can specify a minimum alignment for a field.

-## Storing field lengths {#field-len}

-The length of a field always precedes the field content, but length chunks and fields are interleaved to serve both streaming generation and streaming consumption use cases, and to make use of the space otherwise wasted as padding for alignment.

-If a field length takes more than one byte to encode, the encoded length may span multiple chunks.
-The field length will be always fully transmitted before the field content begins; as a corner case, multiple field length chunks may be sent back to back.

-*(The constants in the following may need to be adjusted while this spec is still a draft.
-Every mention of a constant in the spec must specify a name for the constant.)*

-Field lengths are encoded in chunks.
-Each chunk is up to 4 bytes (constant `MaxChunkLen`) long.

-## Alignment {#alignment}

-Schema can specify a minimum alignment for a message, and fields of a message.
-This allows for efficient processing of the data, e.g. avoiding alignment faults and enabling special instructions to be used.

-When decoding a buffer, alignment can only be guaranteed if the buffer is aligned according to the largest alignment guarantee that can be contained in the buffer.
-When decoding a stream, the byte position where reading starts is interpreted as offset 0; if part of the stream has already been consumed, this may not match with any file offsets.

-Libraries allocating buffers MUST either align buffers appropriately, or state they do not support alignment.

-Messages with no Envelope or Frame around them are correctly aligned by the above.

-Messages in Frames, either with or without Envelopes, are aligned by prefixing 0-length Frames as appropriate.
-Note that the encoding of the intermediate Envelope affects the amount of padding required.

-Messages in Envelopes, without Frames, are aligned by prefixing Envelopes with kind 0.

-(Pragmatically, with and without Frames, the data is zero-prefixed, but a Frame can only contain one Envelope or Message.)

 # Schema {#schema}